About our staff

 Areas accepting Research Students in:

-I am currently supervising a number of PhD students working on topics related to early medieval history and archaeology.
-I would welcome enquiries from prospective doctoral students who are interested in pursuing further work on any aspect of early medieval social and cultural history; especially in topics related to religion and medicine.
+I would welcome enquiries from prospective doctoral students who are interested in pursuing further work on any aspect of early medieval social and cultural history, especially in topics related to religion and/or medicine.

-Angels in Early Medieval England (Oxford University Press, 2016) [Awarded the Ecclesiastical History Society Book Prize, and the International Society of Anglo-Saxonists Best First Book Prize.
+Angels in Early Medieval England (Oxford University Press, 2016) [Awarded the Ecclesiastical History Society Book Prize, and the International Society for the Study of Early Medieval England Best First Book Prize.
 Shortlisted for the Royal Historical Society Whitfield Prize.]

 Articles and chapters: